 The written agreement between the Facility Owner and the Landowner(s) including, but not limited to, an easement, option, lease, or license under the terms of which another person has constructed, constructs, or intends to construct a Facility on the property of the Landowner.

-Underground Cable Electrical power lines installed below the ground surface to be utilized for conveyance of power within a Facility or from a to aid with natural resources conservation.
+Underground Cable Electrical power lines installed below the ground surface to be utilized for conveyance of power within a Facility or from a

 Commercial Solar Energy Facility to the electric grid.